zhjtwx/BATNet/README.md

 - May extend to **30-45 minutes** if compilation is required for your specific system

 ### Notes
-some packages like pycuda and mmcv-full require compatible system environments

-GPU-related packages will auto-detect CUDA 10.1 by default
+Some packages like pycuda and mmcv-full require compatible system environments.
+GPU-related packages will auto-detect CUDA 10.1 by default.
 If interrupted, you can resume installation with --ignore-installed flag

 ## Quick Start